NehanMP/RoamRoutely/README.md

 # RoamRoutely

-<li>RoamRoutely is an innovative automated travel itinerary generator designed to streamline the process of trip planning.
-Here's an elaboration on how it works:</li>
+RoamRoutely is an innovative automated travel itinerary generator designed to streamline the process of trip planning.
+Here's an elaboration on how it works:

 1. User Input: Users input their travel preferences through a form provided by RoamRoutely.
 This form collects information such as destination, travel dates, budget, interests, and any specific requirements.